 In The Deed of Paksenarrion, Paksenarrion rides a huge black warhorse, which she recieved as part-payment for a job.
 The horse will gladly kick and bite anything, and is considered unmanageable by the setting's best horsemen.
 She calls him Socks.

-In Temeraire most dragons are given impressive Latin names.
-However, Captain Harcourt's egg hatched unexpectedly early, so she had nothing prepared...leading to her dubbing her huge, veracious, acid-spitting dragon Lily.
+Zig-zagged in Temeraire.
+Most dragons are given impressive Latin names.
+However, Captain Harcourt's egg hatched unexpectedly early, so she had nothing prepared... leading to her dubbing her huge acid-spitting dragon Lily.
 The name is perfectly fitting, since Lily is just about the sweetest and most gentle character in the series.

 Live Action TV